The Best Portable Generators for Backup Power

 Our Top Picks

 If you’re looking for a generator that runs on either gasoline or propane, look no further than the Champion 3800-Watt Generator.
 It offers a 120-volt, 30-amp RV outlet for powering a camper or motorhome; a 120V, 30A locking outlet for tying the generator into your home’s electrical panel; and two standard 120V, 20A outlets for standard household use.
 It runs up to 20 hours on a single tank of gas or a 20-lb. propane tank, and all of your operations will be safe thanks to its Volt Guard, a built-in surge protector.
-Reviewers appreciate its touch-button start (no cranking necessary), as well as the unit’s ability to power multiple appliances during an outage.
-Buy now.
+We love the push-button start (no cranking necessary), as well as the unit’s ability to power multiple appliances during an outage.

-Some generators sound like a jet taking off, but the gas-powered Honda 2200-Watt Generator is welcomingly quiet.
-It produces between 48 and 57 decibels, similar to the sound of a refrigerator running, so your neighbors won’t complain!
-And its no slouch where performance is concerned.
-Running up to eight hours on a single tank of gas, the Honda can power small appliances, camping stoves, and DIY tools through two 120V, 15A household outlets.
+Some generators sound like a jet taking off, but the gas-powered Honda 3000-Watt Generator is welcomingly quiet.
+It produces between 52 to 58 decibels, similar to the sound of a refrigerator running, so your neighbors won’t complain!
+And it’s no slouch where performance is concerned.
+Running almost eight hours on a single tank of gas, the Honda can power small appliances, including microwaves and window air-conditioning units, camping stoves, and power tools though two 120V, 15A household outlets.
 Through the DC outlet, meanwhile, you charge any standard 12V automobile battery.
-Reviewers love this machine not only for its super-quiet operation, but also for its surge protection and easy-pull crank start.
-Buy now.

-When you’re looking for a backup energy supply that’s stable enough for sensitive electronics, invest in a high-quality inverter generator like the Honda 5500-Watt Inverter Generator.
-You’ll have ample power for all your energy needs and the reassurance that the current won’t damage sensitive computers and electronics.
-With four 120V, 20A household outlets, a 120/240V 30A RV outlet, and a 120V, 30A locking outlet, the Honda generator can run up to 18 hours on 5.5 gallons of gasoline—and it’s only about as loud as an idling car.
-Buy now.
+When you’re looking for a backup energy supply that’s stable enough for sensitive electronics, invest in a high-quality inverter generator like the WEN 3800-Watt Portable Inverter Generator.
+You’ll have ample power to run devices like smartphones, tablets, and laptops, and just as important, you’ll have reassurance that the current won’t do any damage.
+With two 120V, 20A household outlets, a 120/240V 30A RV outlet, and a 120V, 30A locking outlet, the WEN generator can run up to 8.5 hours on a full tank of gasoline—and it’s only about as loud as the average conversation.